Is The Grinch on TV tonight? ITV roll out the Christmas movies!

 Is The Grinch on TV today?

-The Grinch is not on TV over the weekend of Friday, December 13th to Sunday, December 15th.
+The Grinch is not on TV this weekend (Saturday, December 21st and Sunday, December 22nd).

 Fortunately, however, Elf is on ITV instead!